arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 }
 ```

-This new naming structure aligns with the Arduino standard of using clear and descriptive names, making the library more user-friendly, especially for those new to programming with Arduino.
+This new naming structure aligns with the Arduino standard of using clear and descriptive names, making the library more user-friendly, especially for those new to programming with the Arduino language.

-## I/O Modules
+### Input/Output Modules

-In the latest version of the Portenta Machine Control Library, interacting with input/output (I/O) modules has been streamlined for better usability and consistency with Arduino standards.
+In the latest Portenta Machine Control Library version, interacting with input/output modules has been streamlined for better usability and consistency with Arduino standards.
+Two new important features are the following:

-Initializing I/O Modules:

-In the updated library, initializing an I/O module is more intuitive.
-The begin() function is now used to start a module, providing a clear starting point for module operations.
+- **Initializing input/output modules**: Initializing an input/output module is more intuitive in the updated library.
+The `begin()` function is now used to start a module, providing a clear starting point for module operations.

-CamelCase Notation:

-The library has adopted CamelCase notation for function names, aligning with the standard Arduino library style.
+- **CamelCase notation**: The library has adopted CamelCase notation for function names, aligning with the standard Arduino library style.
 This change makes the library more consistent with other Arduino libraries, enhancing readability and ease of use.

-Examples of I/O Module Usage:
+#### Example of the Input/Output Module Usage:
+<br></br>

-Old Approach:
+Old approach:

 ```arduino
 // Using the previous library version